silvacms/documentation/source/silva/buildout.rst

 Running the installation
 ````````````````````````

-Now that we have a Silva project environment, we can run the Buildout
+Now that you have a Silva project environment, you can run the
-script to automaticly pull in the Silva code and configure it.
+Buildout script to install Silva:

 .. code-block:: sh